Jahangir Alam (cricketer, born 1973)

-An opening batsman who could keep wicket if necessary, Jahangir Alam was ideally suited for one day cricket.
-Unfortunately for Bangladesh, though enormously successful in domestic arena, he failed to perform up to expectation at the international level.
+Jahangir was an opening batsman who could keep wickets if necessary.
+Though enormously successful in domestic arena, he failed to perform up to expectation at the international level.

 Early days

-Jahangir was born on March 5, 1973, in Narayanganj, Dhaka.
-He first came into prominence during the U-19 tour of England in the summer of 1989.
-He started the tour with a hundred and continued to score consistently after that. his 132 against Wycombe was the highest score in the tour.
+Jahangir was born in 1973 at Narayanganj, Dhaka.
+He first came into prominence during the under-19 tour of England in the summer of 1989.
+He started the tour with a hundred and continued to score consistently after that.
+His 132 against Wycombe was the highest score in the tour.
 In the process he shared a 210 run opening partnership with Javed Omar.
-Jahangir Alam scored 35 against Homestead & 40 against Wakeham Overall in 5 matches he scored 219 runs at an average of 43.80.
+Jahangir Alam scored 35 against Homestead and 40 against Wakeham Overall in five matches he scored 219 runs at an average of 43.80.

-In contrast, he was a big failure in the Asian U-19 Cup in Dec.
+In contrast, he was a big failure in the Asian under-19 Cup in Dec.
 1989.
 His highest score of 38 in 4 matches came against Sri Lanka at Chittagong.

 In ICC Trophy

 Apart from this, his most successful time in international cricket came during the 1994 ICC Trophy in Kenya.
-His century (117*) against the eventual champions UAE was the only bright point for his team, in what was a miserable campaign for them.
-Jahangir followed his hundred with 48 against Netherland & 57 against Kenya. ironically, Bnalgadesh lost all of these three games.
+His century, scoring 177 not out, against the eventual champions UAE was the only bright point for his team, in what was a miserable campaign for them.
+Jahangir followed his hundred with 48 against The Netherlands and 57 against Kenya.
 He finished with 283 runs at an average of 47.16 runs per innings.
 He was also a member of the Bangladesh team that won the ICC Trophy in 1997.
 However, he played in only one of the matches (against the hosts Malaysia, in the Group stages).